🩰

 Holding arms too stiffly or allowing them to drop and lose their shape.

-Maintain soft, curved lines with active but not tense muscles.
-Think of holding something gently.
+✓ Maintain soft, curved lines with active but not tense muscles.

 Forward Head